 A state’s False Claims (“Whistleblower “) Act is not the correct forum for administering state tax laws.
-Taxation is a form of taking by the government, and the interpretation of complex tax provisions should be left to the government agency charged with administering the tax laws.
+The interpretation of complex tax provisions should be left to the government agency charged with administering the tax laws.
 Allowing a private party to bring legal action to assert a tax liability that may be contrary to the government agency’s own interpretation of the law places a dark cloud over the state’s tax administration environment.

 In taxation, mistakes are made, and taxpayers that identify errors are encouraged to come forward.
 Reasonable penalties and interest costs are imposed to encourage compliance and the admission of mistakes, and can even be reduced in some instances where the taxpayer’s mistake was not willful.
 False Claims Act penalties do not take into consideration the nuances and complexity of Illinois’ tax code, and severely punish even honest mistakes.